JstShune/JstShune/README.md

-To also print the name of every head found, on line 24 remove the // To prevent the code from deleting all the elements that you don't own, comment with // the line 6
+To also print the name of every head found, on line 24 remove the // To prevent the code from deleting all the elements that you don't own, comment with // the line 6 To do the opposite (deleting all the owned ones), on line 5, remove the ! before span

 For any suggestion or help, hit me up on discord: ciabattine